derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 \end{figure}
 \endlatexonly

-In Figure \latexonly\ref{hoh}\endlatexonly, mutex a1 would have to be unlocked by cmd 1 before cmd 2 can execute (condition 2).
-However, mutex a0 would begin unlocked (condition 1).
+See Figure \latexonly\ref{hoh}\endlatexonly for an example.
+Suppose that no worker thread has executed yet.
+Condition 1 ensures that mutex a0 would begin unlocked - allowing the chain of threads to begin.
+Condition 2 ensures that mutex a1 would have to be unlocked by cmd 1.
+This means cmd 1 has to execute before cmd 2.

 ## Adding new command
 Say a new user input `cmd n+1` gets passed.